normanrink/fastfi/README.md

   `pin -t fastfi.so -m test_function -ip 0x400750 -it 1 -cmd RREG -mask 0x1 -- test_program`

-This will xor the mask '0x1' into one of the first of _Ins_'s input registers.
+This will xor the mask `0x1` into the first of _Ins_'s input registers.
-If _Ins_ reads from more than one register, one can select the register for fault injection with the `-sel` command line option, e.g.
+If _Ins_ reads from more than one register, the register for fault injection can be selected with the `-sel` command line option, e.g.

   `pin -t fastfi.so -m test_function -ip 0x400750 -it 1 -cmd RREG -sel 1 -mask 0x1 -- test_program`

-will inject into the second of _Ins_'s input register.
+This will inject into the second of _Ins_'s input registers.
 Alternatively, if the option `-seed` is given, a register will be chosen randomly, e.g.

   `pin -t fastfi.so -m test_function -ip 0x400750 -it 1 -cmd RREG -seed 0xdeadbeef -mask 0x1 -- test_program`